fbpx

 “Don’t be drunk with wine, because that will ruin your life.
 Instead, be filled with the Holy Spirit (Eph 5:18-20NLT). ” Ephesians 5:18-20

-One of the best parts of my current job is to welcome students from out of the country into school in Canada.
+One of the best parts of my job is welcoming students from out of the country into school in Canada.

 Moving into a different place, learning a different language, and navigating a new culture is a massive challenge.
 Sometimes there are so many changes that students become stressed and homesick.